samirsahoo007/bigdata/README.md

 # Splunk

+Splunk Enterprise can index many different kinds of data, as illustrated by the following diagram.
 ![alt text](https://github.com/samirsahoo007/bigdata/blob/master/hadoop/images/WhatSplunkCanIndex.jpg)

 The Splunk App for Jenkins helps engineering teams, including developers, test/QA engineers and program managers as well as Jenkins admins to: